 Spectral and Discontinuous Galerkin methods and applications

 All aspects of high-order, spectral and discontinuous Galerkin methods and their application are being considered.
 The emphasis is on nodal techniques and approached that enable efficient and accurate implementations on large scale computational platforms.
 Activities include efficient solvers and preconditioning, efficient time-stepping methods, and limiting in problems with shocks.
-Applications has included water waves, electromagnetics, plasma physics, general relativity.
+Applications has included water waves, electromagnetics, plasma physics, and geophysics.

 Certified reduced basis methods

 While computational techniques continue to improve, the challenges associated with the rapid solution of parameterized partial differential equations remains a major computational bottleneck.
 However, such techniques are essential for the practical solution of many types of problems found in optimization, design, and real time control.
 We focus on techniques for which a rigorous and tight error can be computed during the online computation, resulting in a certified reduced basis methods.
-The focus is on wave dominated problems and in particular on Maxwell’s equations, expressed both on differential and integral form.
+Recent efforts involve the combination of reduced basis methods with techniques from machine learning to accelerate reduced basis methods for nonlinear and/or time-dependent problems.

 Fractional differential equations

-The extenstion of classic calculus to fractional orders is an essential tool in the description of a variety of problems, for instance problems with memory or, more generally, problems exhibiting non-Markovian behavior.
+The extention of classic calculus to fractional orders is an essential tool in the description of a variety of problems, eg problems with memory or, more generally, problems exhibiting non-Markovian behavior.
 We develop and analyse high-order accurate spectral and discontinuous Galerkin methods for the solution of fractional differential and partial differential equations with an emphasis on accuracy and efficiency of the methods.

 Multiscale methods in space and time